 3. Outdoor flags are exposed to many airborne contaminants, dirt, smoke, dust, etc. We suggest you clean your flag on a regular basis to keep it's colors looking bright.
 This will help prevent dirt and contaminants for "setting" into the fabric of your flag.

-4. To properly clean your outdoor flag you should hand wash it with a mild soap and warm water.
-Rinse your flag thoroughly and spread it out completely to dry.
+4. To properly clean your outdoor flag you can wash it on a gentle cycle with mild detergent.
+You can either air dry or dry on low heat in the dryer.
 Never let your flag sit in the wash water to prevent the colors from "bleeding" on to the white stripes.
 We recommend professional dry cleaning for indoor/parade flags.
-Some establishments will clean your flag free of charge, most likely during the period prior to Flag Day, June 14.

 5. Be careful of where you place your flag.
 Carefully examine the flag's surroundings.
 If the flag is close to any rough surfaces, tree branches, cables, wires, etc. there is a good chance that high winds will whip it against these surfaces causing tears in your flag.
 Even the smallest tear can soon result in a tattered flag.
 Keeping the pole surfaces clear is important as well.
 Heavy dirt, rust, scale and corrosion could easily damage your flag.